Healthy Diet in a SNAP?

 According to the latest data, the average SNAP benefit is $125 per month per individual, meaning that the average family of four receives $500 a month.
 This is far below the $1,249 recommendation.
 Thus, the NCSU and Union of Concerned Scientists researchers report that SNAP only covers “43 to 60 percent of what it costs consume a diet consistent with federal dietary guidelines for what constitutes a healthy diet.”

-SNAP is not designed to cover all cost of food for low-income families (since it is supplemental), so this means that the average family with SNAP benefits would need an additional $626.95 to pay for a healthy diet ($487.39 if they eat a vegetarian diet).
+SNAP doesn’t cover all food costs for low-income families.
+SNAP works as supplemental benefits.
+This means that the average family with SNAP benefits would need an additional $626.95 to pay for a healthy diet ($487.39 if they eat a vegetarian diet).
 Lindsey Haynes-Maslow, co-author of the study paper and the assistant professor of agricultural and human sciences, states, “Many low-income households simply don’t have an additional $500 or $600 to spend on food in their monthly budget.”
-Without the extra money and healthy food, some low-income families can be putting their health at risk.
+Consequently, without the extra money and healthy food, some low-income families may put their health at risk.

 The Consequences of a Lacking Diet